khairul-01/event-management/questions_and_answers.md

 #### Answer: C ?

-<i>Write your explanation here</i>
- sum() function has two argument, one is number type and another is string type.
+<i>sum() function has two argument, one is number type and another is string type.
 When we add number with string, it concatenate number and string as string.
-So, answer is C.
+So, answer is C.</i>

 </p>
 </details>